-For the purposes of the present document, the terms given in 3GPP TR 21.905 [1] and the following apply.
-A term defined in the present document takes precedence over the definition of the same term, if any, in 3GPP TR 21.905 [1].
+For the purposes of the present document, the terms given in TR 21.905 [1] and the following apply.
+A term defined in the present document takes precedence over the definition of the same term, if any, in TR 21.905 [1].

+5GMS System: An assembly of Application Functions, Application Servers and interfaces from the 5G Media Streaming architecture that support either downlink media streaming services or uplink media streaming services, or both.

+NOTE 1: The components of a 5GMS System may be provided by an MNO as part of a 5GS and/or by a 5GMS Application Provider.

+5GMS Application Provider: A party that interacts with functions of the 5GMS System and supplies a 5GMS-Aware Application that interacts with functions of the 5GMS System.